Tattoos aren’t just for rebels anymore. (Rebel, rebels even)

 4. Evernote web clipper (Chrome, iOS, Android): Collect images, photos, or screenshots all in one place.
 Perfect for collecting tattoo inspiration you find while surfing around the web, or taking photos of your sketches.
 It organizes everything into one place and works on all devices.

 5. Pinterest (web, iOS, Android): A highly underrated tool.
 Create a board for your portfolio, themed tattoo inspiration boards, or private image boards to share with your clients or use during consultations.
 Over 80% of Pinterest users are female too, so keep this in mind when organizing your images.

 Pro tip: Connect Pinterest to your Evernote with IFTTT (see #13 below).

 6. Pablo: A free desktop tool that helps you create images for social media in under 30 seconds.
 Add or choose an image, add your logo, add text, then save images or schedule them for automatic posting to social media.

 7. Canva: Another free desktop tool great for creating quick promotional images.
 Upload photos, or use their templates.
-There is a built in stock photo library if you need it (images cost about $1 each, layouts $2).
+There is a built in stock photo library if you need it (many images are free, others cost $1-$2).
 This one is a little more powerful than Pablo, as the graphic and templates library is huge.
 But if it’s speed you’re after, stick with Pablo.